 Blogs I’ve been reading are oozing with enthusiasm, emotion and eager anticipation for the holiday season.
 Descriptions of fireplaces and hot cocoa, plaids and sequins, lights and laughter are so vivid they feel like an attempt to scatter glitter from every screen.
 Be warm, be filled, be happy.
 Let the dazzling delights of the season satisfy.

 But for many of us the holiday sparkles only magnify our loneliness.
 Our losses.
-I wrote last about the cloud of discouragement over my world this fall, like a moving cold front with periodic breaks in the cloud deck or dark stretches with thick rolling billows, it has changed from day to day but the external circumstances in my world have not.
+I wrote in my last post about the cloud of discouragement over my world this fall.
+Like a moving cold front with periodic breaks in the cloud deck or dark stretches with thick rolling billows, it has changed from day to day but the external circumstances in my world have not.

 Another young friend will walk through this season knowing her unborn baby has a heart defect.
 It seems our prayer list of dear friends, family members and many acquaintances is more than ever littered with challenging medical issues and broken relationships.
 Where do they and we find joy in this season and beyond?

-“And He will be the stability of your times, abundance of salvation, wisdom, and knowledge;” is one of my favorite verses.
-(Isa 33:6) No matter the current national or world crisis, and though our eyes constantly look for the outward to satisfy, to fill us, to bring us joy, it is only found within.
-David said, “Restore to me the joy of your salvation.”
-(Ps 51:10) He knew the source was in God alone.
+One of my favorite verses is Isaiah 33:6, which tells us, “And He will be the stability of your times, abundance of salvation, wisdom, and knowledge.”
+No matter the current national or world crisis, and though our eyes constantly look for the outward to satisfy, to fill us, to bring us joy, it is only found within.
+David said, “Restore to me the joy of your salvation” (Psalm 51:10).
+He knew the source was in God alone.

 She goes on to say, “I make myself be happy.
 I make myself sing because I have to.
 I choose the Holy Spirit’s help because I don’t want to go down that grim, dark path to depression any more.
 Cast yourself at the mercy of God and let Him show up through your weaknesses because that is what He promises.”